julianrupp/tswlairmgr/README.md

 Contributing
 ------------
-Code - not at this time yet.

-I'll be open for code contributions once I reach the first fully functional version.

-(There sure will be a lot to do to prettify and refactor as I'm not really into web development this much and never bothered about learning some JavaScript helper library like jQuery and the likes.)
+There sure is a lot to do to prettify and refactor as I'm not really into web development this much and never bothered about learning some JavaScript helper library like jQuery and the likes.

-However, you can already send me feature requests or other constructive feedback.
+Other than pull requests you can also send me feature requests or other constructive feedback.

 Credits